cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 ### Manually

 The acceptance tests can also be run manually.
-An advantage to doing this is that output will be streamed in real-time (bosh errand output is printed all at once when they finish running).
+One advantage to doing this is that output will be streamed in real-time, as opposed to the output from a bosh errand output which is printed all at once when it finishes running.

 Instructions: